CharlesLenk/scad-export/README.md

 **Manifold**

 The configuration will also check if your current version of OpenSCAD supports Manifold, a much faster rendering engine supported starting with the 2024 OpenSCAD development preview.
+If available, Manifold will be used when rendering.

 # Configuration Parameters

 ## Export Configuration

 The export configuration also supports additional parameters to configure defaults to use for all exports of a type, or to configure how the export itself runs.
 To set these options create an instance of the export config and pass the desired arguments like in the [image export example](https://github.com/CharlesLenk/openscad-export-example/blob/main/image_export_example.py#L19).
+Make sure to pass the modified export config to the `export` function as a argument, also demonstrated in the example.

 |field name|type|default|description|
 |-|-|-|-|